hylo-lang/specification/spec.md

 ### Object alignment

 1. Object types have alignment requirements which place restrictions on the addresses of the memory locations which an object of that type may occupy.
-An alignment is an plateform-specific integer value representing the number of bytes between successive addresses at which a given object can be allocated.
+An alignment is an platform-specific integer value representing the number of bytes between successive addresses at which a given object can be allocated.
 An object type imposes an alignment requirement on every object of that type.

 2. Alignments are represented as values of the type `Int`.
 Valid alignments include only those values of `MemoryLayout<A>.alignnment` for any type `A` plus the value of `Pointer.universal_alignment`.
 Every alignment value shall be a non-negative integral power of two.